 This doctoral minor is open to any UW-Madison student enrolled in a doctoral program outside of LSC.
 Students can declare their intent to pursue the minor by completing the Add/Change/Discontinue application process through the Graduate Student Portal (found in MyUW) and selecting the Life Sciences Communication doctoral minor.
 Students are strongly encouraged to contact LSC’s academic advising manager or Director of Graduate Studies (see Contact Information box on this page for emails) to discuss course planning.

 Students are not allowed to earn both the doctoral minor in life sciences communication and science communication graduate/professional certificate.

 The doctoral minor in Life Sciences Communication is a course-based minor (10 credits) for students enrolled in other Ph.D. programs who would like to supplement their existing Ph.D. coursework with a minor in science communication.

 Courses must be at the 300 level or above and should have the graduate attribute to count toward the minimum graduate coursework (50%) rule.

 A minimum cumulative GPA of a 3.5 in LSC Doctoral Minor coursework is required.

-Contact the Student Services Coordinator to discuss course selection for the minor.
+Contact the academic advising manager to discuss course selection for the minor.

 |LSC 700||Colloquium in Life Sciences Communication||1|